 - Take care on slippery rocks and at creek crossings.
 Take care near cliff edges—do not climb on rock faces.

 - Know your location at all times.

 In an emergency

-- Carry a mobile phone and call Triple Zero (000) in an emergency (if this fails try 112) , or send the two fittest members of your party to get help, leaving someone behind to care for the injured walker.
+- Alternatively, send the two fittest members of your party to get help, leaving someone behind to care for the injured walker.

 - Do not rely on mobile phones.
 There is only occasional mobile phone coverage from the ridgelines.